 A gray or light-gray suit is less traditional than a navy blue suit on your wedding day, but is also very easy to work with when it comes to shoe colors.
 Again, due to it’s neutral color, light-gray suits are great to pair with almost any shoe you like, but we recommend going with black wedding shoes for a classic and stylish look.

-Shoe Colors That Match: Black / Brown
+Matching Shoe Colors: Black / Brown

 What shoes should you wear with a charcoal or dark gray suit?